GauBen/gautier.dev/src/articles/2025-12-28-sveltekit-sea/index.md

 The `sea-config.json` file is where we list all resources we want to bundle into the final executable.
 In this case, it's just the `hello.js` file, but we can also include assets like CSS and images.

-The most important constraint is that **the `main` program must be a single CommonJS file, with no external dependencies.** This means that we will need to bundle our SvelteKit application into a single CommonJS file before we can package it as a SEA binary.
+The most binding constraint is that **the `main` program must be a single CommonJS file, with no external dependencies nor top-level `await`s.** Since SvelteKit applications are made of multiple ESM modules, we'll have to bundle our dummy application (this website) into a single CommonJS file before we can package it as a SEA binary.

 ## SvelteKit Adapters